 How did you get to your current (or most recent) job position and how long have you been working there?

 I applied for my most recent job and had to undergo a two-phase interview along with completing a psychological assessment.
 I have been in my current job for roughly 3 years.

 What made you decide to progress with further study?

 I felt that my undergraduate wasn't enough to get a job in the field that I wanted, and it was also very heavily theoretically based.
 I wanted to have a more "hands-on" approach to helping people which is why I decided to complete my postgraduate studies and keep studying.
 I also felt after my undergraduate I didn't have the skills I needed to go out into the workforce I had studied for.

 How did you choose your particular further study course (compared to others)? / Were you weighing up any alternative degrees or career pathways before choosing this qualification?

 I had decided on a graduate diploma in counselling as I had decided to complete a short course on it at Holmesglen Tafe.
-I really enjoyed the introduction into the topic and really felt as if I had found my path on where I wanted to go and how I could help others.
+I really enjoyed the introduction to the topic and really felt as if I had found my path on where I wanted to go and how I could help others.
 In retrospect, I wish I had searched a little more as I would've decided to complete a social work degree as it opens up more avenues.